rclone/rclone/docs/content/rc.md

 - srcFs - a remote name string e.g. "drive:src" for the source
 - dstFs - a remote name string e.g. "drive:dst" for the destination
+- createEmptySrcDirs - create empty src directories on destination if set

 See the [copy command](/commands/rclone_copy/) command for more information on the above.